 All temporary appointments have a specific termination date.
+Appointments are normally for a period of one year or less; occasionally, temporary appointments may be for multiple year periods.
 The University has no obligation to provide reappointment or extension of a temporary appointment beyond the ending date.
 If reappointment is made, negotiation of the conditions of reappointment must originate with the basic administrative unit (department, school, institute, residential college, or other comparable academic unit.)